+Stuffed shells pasta.
 Pasta is amazing.
-Not only we are able to find so many different shapes and types, but there is so many ways and sauces that can be prepared along side.
-I use pasta as my tool of experimentation, as well as the left over assistant.
+Not only can we find so many different shapes and types, but some so many ways and sauces can be prepared alongside.

 Stuffed Shell Pasta